A Comoving Framework for Planet Migration: Comoving framework in practice

-This result implies that the comoving simulation is approximately $17$ times faster than the equivalent simulation on a fixed grid.
+This figure shows that the efficiency of the comoving frame grows as the planet migrates inwards.
+The speed-up is more pronounced for the case of constant $\mathcal{H}$ because the planet spends more physical time far from the star, where the fixed-grid simulation is more expensive due to the time step imposed at its inner boundary.
+Our result implies that for planets that migrate over a decade in radius, the comoving simulation is $\mathcal{O}(10)$ faster than the equivalent simulation on a fixed grid for both migration models.
 This speed-up factor is independent of the simulation's dimensionality (1D, 2D, or 3D), as the number of cells in the non-radial directions would be identical in both frames and thus cancel out in the cost ratio.
+We emphasize that the final speed-up obtained in a practical situation will be dependent on the migration track followed by the planet.